This lovely big old Eucalyptus regnans is still growing in Tasmania

 First time I saw this giant was in 1993.
 As is so often the case, the photos here don’t do justice to the size of it.
 It had an impressive 17.2 metre (56.4 feet) girth and was 86 metres (282 feet) high.

-You can see from the photo at far right that the top of it had been exploded off in a lightning strike.
+You can see from the photo above right that the top of it had been exploded off in a lightning strike.
 The tallest trees in a forest are most at risk of being hit in a storm and I got used to seeing this kind of damage.